-UN sustainability goals, and European and Swedish research agendas, describe a need for efficient and effective tools and intervention methods to improve our ability to monitor and prevent disorders and diseases.
-European and Swedish research agendas also call for efficient digitalisation tools for design, modelling, simulation, optimisation, visualisation, and forecasting of products and production processes, resources, systems, and factories during their life cycle.
+The UN sustainability goals and the European and Swedish research agendas describe a need for efficient and effective tools and intervention methods to improve our ability to monitor and prevent disorders and diseases.
+European and Swedish research agendas also call for efficient digitalisation tools for the design, modelling, simulation, optimisation, visualisation, and forecasting of products and production processes, resources, systems, and factories during their life cycles.

-The research and development area of virtual ergonomics, which is within the core of the scientific sub-areas of the research environment INFINIT at University of Skövde, is positioned in the union of the two important and challenging needs: sustainability and digitalisation.
+The research and development area of virtual ergonomics, which is part of the core scientific sub-areas of the INFINIT research environment at the University of Skövde, lies within the intersection between two important and challenging needs: sustainability and digitalisation.

-The project will contribute to advance the knowledge within the scientific field of virtual ergonomics as well as maintain University of Skövde’s national leading position in the field and strengthen the international reputation.
-More specifically the research contributions will include techniques and methods for how to make well-informed design decisions related to ergonomics, mainly at virtual stages of the product realisation process, e.g. represent human diversity, digital twin solutions, model and assess cognitive ergonomics, instruct manikin from demonstration, apply personas descriptions on manikins, and interact with manikin in immersive virtual reality (VR).
+This project will help advance knowledge within the research field of virtual ergonomics as well as maintain the University of Skövde’s leading position in the field nationally while strengthening its international reputation.
+More specifically, the research contributions will include techniques and methods for making well-informed design decisions related to ergonomics, mainly at the virtual stages of the product realisation process, including representing human diversity, digital twin solutions, modelling and assessing cognitive ergonomics, instructing manikins from demonstrations, applying persona descriptions to manikins, and interacting with manikins in immersive virtual reality (VR).

-The research will be co-produced together with the industry partners.
-In order to test, demonstrate and validate research findings, results achieved along the project will be implemented into IPS IMMA, which is a continuously developed digital human modelling (DHM) software testbed platform.
-The project will be an important means to develop an integrated research and education environment for virtual ergonomics at the University, and an important contributor to University of Skövde's overall theme for research and education: Digitalization for sustainable development.
+The research will be co-produced with industry partners.
+In order to test, demonstrate and validate the research findings, the results achieved during the project will be implemented in IPS IMMA, which is a continuously developed digital human modelling (DHM) software testbed platform.
+The project will be an important means of developing an integrated research and education environment for virtual ergonomics at the University, and an important contributor to the University of Skövde's overarching theme for its research and education: Digitalization for sustainable development.